sdobnik/computational-semantics-vt21/notes/work-in-groups.md

 ## Pre-requisites

-1. **Every student**: make sure you have a GitHub account.
+1. **For every student**: make sure you have a GitHub account.
 Follow the steps below if you don't have one:
-- If you don't have `git`, install it on your system (https://git-scm.com/book/en/v2/Getting-Started-Installing-Git).
+* If you don't have `git`, install it on your system (https://git-scm.com/book/en/v2/Getting-Started-Installing-Git).
-- Sign up for GitHub (https://github.com/).
+* Sign up for GitHub (https://github.com/).
-- Go to https://education.github.com/ and sign up for the Student Developer Pack to get unlimited private repositories and the ability to add several collaborators.
+* Go to https://education.github.com/ and sign up for the Student Developer Pack to get unlimited private repositories and the ability to add several collaborators.
 You are a "student" and you want an "individual account".
-- Setup your terminal acceess with ssh-key from your local computer to your Github account. (https://github.com/settings/keys)
+* Setup your terminal acceess with ssh-key from your local computer to your Github account. (https://github.com/settings/keys)

-2. **Every student**: make sure you have installed Jupyter.
+2. **For every student**: make sure you have installed Jupyter.
 You can use either Jupyter Lab or Jupyter Notebook - the former is a new version of the latter, using either of them is not really affecting the submission infrastructure.
 To install Jupyter, please have a look [here](https://jupyter.org/install).

-3. **Every group**: Fork this repository and create personal folders.
+3. **For every group**: Fork this repository and create personal folders.
 Read detailed instruction on how to fork repository [here](https://docs.github.com/en/github/getting-started-with-github/fork-a-repo).
-There should be one fork of the original repository per group.
+*There should be one fork of the original repository per group.*
 Within your groups, assign a person who is going to fork this repository.
-The resulting fork can be locally cloned by any of the group members and from this point, every change/commit from the group members should be done to this fork.
+The resulting fork can be locally cloned by any of the group members and, from this point, every change/commit from the group members should be done to this fork.

 Create personal folders of group members within the forked repository.
 Within the root, it should look as follows: